cvs-health/testaro/README.md

 ## Summary

-Testaro is a collection of collections of web accessibility tests.
+Testaro is a collection of web accessibility testing tools.

-The purpose of Testaro is to provide programmatic access to accessibility tests defined in several test packages, including Testaro itself.
+The purpose of Testaro is to provide programmatic access to accessibility tests defined by several tools, including Testaro itself.

 Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.